snz-mlcoder/PHP_LAB/php-user-info/README.md

    http://localhost/php-user-info

 ## Notes
-- Localhost will show limited IP data
+- Localhost will show limited IP/location data (often `127.0.0.1` or `::1`)
+- IP-based location is approximate (not GPS)
-- Upload to real hosting for accurate results
+- Upload to real hosting for more accurate results